Ed Sheeran Belfast Boucher Road date confirmed for upcoming Mathematics Tour

-Ed Sheeran Belfast tour date announced - here's how you can get tickets
+Ed Sheeran Belfast: How to get tickets for Boucher Road Playing Fields tour date - and how much they cost

-Ed Sheeran has announced he will be back on the road for Spring 2022 and tickets are due to be released very soon!
+Ed Sheeran has announced he will be back on the road for Spring 2022 and tickets for his Belfast Boucher Road show are due to be released in the coming weeks!

 Fans across Northern Ireland are buzzing, after hearing the news that Ed Sheeran will be taking to the road, for the first time since his Divide Tour in 2019.

-The +-=÷x Tour, which is helpfully dubbed the Mathematics Tour, will see Ed travel to many venues across the UK, Ireland and Europe, with shows in Dublin, Belfast, London's Wembley Stadium and more.
+The +-=÷x Tour, which is helpfully dubbed the Mathematics Tour, will see Ed travel to many venues across the UK, Ireland and Europe, with shows in Cork, Belfast, London's Wembley Stadium and more.

 Kicking off on Thursday, April 28, 2022, with a show in Cork, Ed Sheeran will be playing in Belfast on Thursday, May 12, 2022, at Boucher Road Playing Fields.
 The singer last played in Belfast in 2018, to a sold out show of 40,000 and this time, it's expected to be no different!